 In a big mixing bowl combine eggs, sugars, salt and oil.
 Mix with a hand mixer until foamy and lighter in color.
 Mix in buttermilk.
 Sift in flour, baking powder, baking soda and cocoa powder.
 Mix on low until almost combined, then add the hot water.
 Mix until smooth.

 Divide between three greased and lined 8 inch baking pans.
 Bake at 300 °F for about 40 minutes.
 Insert a skewer to test if the cake is baked completely.
 Let the layers cool on a cooling grid.
 After 4 minutes take them out of the baking pan and let them cool on a parchment paper on a cooling grid.

-For the American buttercream mix butter and shortening until whiter in color and lighter in texture.
+For the American buttercream mix butter and shortening until lighter in color and texture.
 Add powdered sugar little by little.
-It is easier in a stand mixer.
+It is easier using a stand mixer.
 When the powdered sugar is incorporated add Nutella and hazelnut nougat.
 Mix it in.
 For a nicer texture add milk.
 This also helps with getting rid of butter flavor.

 To decorate the cake, place the bottom layer on a plate and spread a thin layer of Nutella buttercream on top and smooth it.
 Top it with some more Nutella.
 Add the second cake layer and repeat the step.
 Then apply the last layer and cover the cake with nutella buttercream on the top and its side.
 Smooth it out and let it cool in the fridge for about 40 minutes or place it in the freezer for about 10 minutes.

 When the cake is cooled add the second layer of buttercream and smooth it with a cake comb.
 Place the cake in the fridge for about 30 minutes to make sure it is very cold before the ganache drip is applied.